FLIGHT CENTRE TRAVEL GROUP LIMITED

 - Risk monitoring and reporting – ongoing reporting, usually on an exception basis on the status of the risk

 Risks are identified and evaluated against achievement of strategic objectives, as well as more operational activities.
-The risk management policy is reviewed annually.
+The risk management policy is reviewed annually and was reviewed during the 2014/2015 financial year.

 The Enterprise Risk team plays an integral role in deploying and monitoring this self assessment, in addition to using the results from this assessment in designing its internal audit plan and testing key control areas.
 The Enterprise Risk team reports independently on the status of these key controls to the Audit and Risk Committee and works closely with the legal and company secretariat teams.